-Q: If a landlord or property manager requires credit checks at admission, may the landlord or property manager forgo credit checks for Afghan refugees or parolees?
+Q: If a landlord or property manager requires credit checks at admission, may the landlord or property manager forgo credit checks for specific groups?

 A: Yes.
-Landlords and property managers may generally forgo credit checks for any potential residents as long as they do not discriminate because of a protected characteristic under the Fair Housing Act, which prohibits discrimination in housing-related transactions on the basis of race, color, national origin, religion, sex (including gender identity and sexual orientation), familial status, and disability.2 For example, if a
+Landlords and property managers may generally forgo credit checks for any potential residents as long as they do not discriminate because of a protected characteristic under the Fair Housing Act, which prohibits discrimination in housing-related transactions on the basis of race, color, national origin, religion, sex (including gender identity or sexual orientation), familial status, and disability.
+For example, if a credit check exception is made because of immigration status, the exception must apply equally to all those in the immigration status and not only to those of a certain national origin.